Global Coherence Pulse

 Josh Sarvis & Kelly Dunn – Dragonfly Earth Medicine

-Cannabis offers a remarkable range of benefits for health and beauty, while also basically curing cancer along with any number of ills.
+Cannabis offers a remarkable range of benefits for health and beauty, while also addressing any number of ills.
 Listen in on an insightful discussion from leaders in cannabis wellness culture.

 Christina DeGiovanni – Publisher, Emerald Magazine – moderator